J4Numbers/advent-2024/day-12/README.md

 Has a total region cost of `1930`

+## Part two

+Part two states that straight lines count for a single side.

+The example above now has a total cost of `1206`.

 ## This script

 This script uses Rust and can be run with the following command: